 The researchers tested the flying carpet drug delivery technique in preclinical trials against human lung cancer tumors (cell line A549) in laboratory mice.
 The technique was significantly more effective than Dox or TRAIL by themselves, or to a combination of Dox and TRAIL in which the peptide link between the graphene and the TRAIL couldn’t be severed.

 “We’re now trying to secure funding to support additional preclinical studies in order to determine how best to proceed with this new technique,” Gu says.

 The paper, “Furin-Mediated Sequential Delivery of Anticancer Cytokine and Small-Molecule Drug Shuttled by Graphene,” was published in early view online December 15 in Advanced Materials.
-Lead author of the paper is Dr. Tianyue Jiang, a former graduate student in Gu’s lab who is now on faculty at Nanjing Tech University.
+The lead author of the paper is Dr. Tianyue Jiang, a former graduate student in Gu’s lab who is now on the faculty at Nanjing Tech University.
 The co-corresponding author is Dr. Ran Mo, who is also a former postdoctoral researcher in Gu’s lab who is now on faculty at CPU.
 Co-authors include Wujin Sun, a Ph.D. student in Gu’s lab; Qiuwen Zhu, a Ph.D. student at CPU; Nancy Burns, a Ph.D. student at NC State; and Dr. Saad Khan, Alcoa Professor of Chemical and Biomolecular Engineering at NC State.

 This research was supported by the North Carolina Translational and Clinical Sciences Institute under grant number 1UL1TR001111 and with funding from NC State and UNC-Chapel Hill.